 1 - Jeans, dreadful in the cold, in Antarctica we use moleskin trousers, you could get fleece trousers or almost anything else, jeans are rubbish in the cold.

 2 - Neck (ok sorted), wrists and ankles - are they all insulated?
 Often they can be one layer at that point, make sure clothes overlap and are insulated at these points.

-3 - Shoes/boots - are the soles insulated?
+3 - Shoes/boots - are the soles thick and insulated?
 An insole may help if they aren't, you can lose a lot of heat this way.

 4 - Headwear - you don't mention anything and vitally important, you can lose an awful lot of heat through your head, an old saying "If your feet are cold wear a hat".